Instability of de Sitter space under thermal radiation in different vacua: Introduction

 where $8\pi G = \mpl^{-2}$.
-Based on this, the Unruh vacuum in two-dimensional dS was specified in~\cite{Aalsma:2019rpt} by assigning differently the positive modes at the past and future horizons, ${\cal H}^-$ and ${\cal H}^+$.
+That means even though the region that an observer can access is limited to the inside of the horizon, any observer can measure a non-vanishing thermal flux throughout the horizon, which is an \textit{observer-independent} phenomenon.
+But since the Wilsonian effective action is given only, an observer may model the origin of a non-vanishing thermal flux by imposing different vacuum conditions on ${\cal H}^-$ and ${\cal H}^+$.
+At least regarding our own observable Universe, this observation is relevant as the primordial inflation -- usually modeled by dS -- should have come to an end to commence the hot big bang evolution even if the physical origin of how to make a transition from dS to quasi-dS supported by the slow-roll of the inflaton is unclear.
+Based on this, the Unruh vacuum in two-dimensional dS was specified in~\cite{Aalsma:2019rpt} by assigning differently the positive modes at ${\cal H}^-$ and ${\cal H}^+$.
 Since two propagations move independently, they may have different positive modes that annihilate the vacuum, which can be used to realize the Unruh vacuum in a consistent way.

-In this article, we study various vacua in the four-dimensional dS with a scalar field, and investigate the stability of dS in the presence of thermal radiation from the quantum fluctuations of the scalar field.
+In this article, we study various vacua with different thermal properties in the four-dimensional dS with a scalar field, and investigate the stability of dS in the presence of thermal radiation from the quantum fluctuations of the scalar field.
 In Section~\ref{sec:modedS}, we argue that the mode function for the scalar field in four-dimensional dS can be separated into two independent modes by considering their behavior at the horizon.
 From this we calculate in Section~\ref{sec:Tmunu} the expectation values of the energy-momentum tensor components with respect to the Unruh vacuum, as well as the Boulware and the Hartle-Hawking vacua.
 Some details of calculation together with a brief summary on the Bogoliubov transformation can be found in Appendix~\ref{app:detsec3}.
 We also compare our results with those in other coordinate systems, the tortoise and the flat coordinates.
 The former shows how thermal flux is absorbed into or emitted from the horizon intuitively by defining the luminosity, and the latter is directly relevant to cosmology.
 In Section~\ref{sec:area} we consider the expansion $\Theta$ of the horizon to relate the non-vanishing thermal flux in the Unruh vacuum to the change in the horizon area through the backreaction.
 Several geometric properties used in this section are summarized in Appendix~\ref{app:Killhor}.
-Then we conclude in section \ref{sec:conclusion} with discussion on several issues on dS instability relevant to our results.
+Then we conclude in Section~\ref{sec:conclusion} with discussion on several issues on dS instability relevant to our results.